To solve persistent IT problems, you must first identify three trouble spots.

-While your MSP can not manage your network copier/printer/fax machine in the same manner as the vendor of record, they can tell whether it’s on or offline.
+While your MSP can not manage your network copier/printer/fax machine like the vendor of record, they know when it’s offline.

-They can also troubleshoot integration issues with their technical counterparts at the copier company or any other third-party IT-related provider.
+They can also troubleshoot integration issues with their technical counterparts at the copier company or any third-party IT provider.

-If your organization has any sort of shadow IT footprint, your MSP will be much less effective in supporting your needs, creating meaningful reports, and protecting your digital assets.
+If your organization has any shadow IT footprint, your MSP will have trouble supporting your needs, creating meaningful reports, and protecting your information.

 They can’t monitor and support what they can’t see.
-Every piece needs to be accounted for and mapped.
+Your MSP should map, track, and report on everything.